-After a 19 year career in business, finance and sales, Brad began a new journey, five years ago, to wholeness when he became trained and certified in hatha yoga, meditation and most recently movement for trauma.
+After a 19 year career in business, finance and sales, Brad began a new journey in 2012, to wholeness when he became trained and certified in hatha yoga, meditation and most recently somatic movement.
 He has since begun to teach the practical integration of stress management, mindful performance, yoga and meditation as well as conscious choice making into our real-world, modern day experiences.

 Brad believes yoga offers so many benefits, however healing and grace are two of the most powerful and seemingly difficult benefits to obtain.
 Healing takes time and grace takes love and acceptance.
 Both of these are connected and found in the practice of yoga.